TommyMart/Data_Visualisation_API/readme.md

 ### Marshmallow
 <img src="https://avatars.githubusercontent.com/u/10334301?v=4" alt="Marshmallow logo" width="30%"/>

-Marshmallow is a framework-agnostic library for serializing and deserializing complex data types, such as objects, into native Python datatypes.
+Marshmallow is a framework-agnostic library for serialising and deserialising complex data types, such as objects, into native Python datatypes.
 It simplifies data validation and transformation, enabling seamless conversion between Python objects and data formats like JSON.
 Marshmallow's flexibility and ease of use make it an invaluable tool for managing data in web APIs, database integrations, and other data-intensive applications.

 ### SQLAlchemy
 <img src="https://miro.medium.com/v2/resize:fit:1400/0*msfsws06ImMSJYop.jpg" alt="SQLAlchemy logo" width="30%"/>